Philippines' Duterte says 'never again' at Israel's Holocaust memorial

 Duterte has apologised for likening his war on drug dealers with the Holocaust but he has been dogged by accusations from activists that thousands of killings in his ongoing war on drugs were executions, accusations he rejects.
 He has also been rebuked by women’s groups for remarks that make light of rape.

-In June, Duterte called God “stupid” and he has lashed out repeatedly at the Catholic church, deeming it hypocritical.
-His visit will include sight-seeing in Jerusalem’s walled Old City, which houses major Christian, Jewish and Muslim shrines.
+In June, Duterte called God “stupid” and he has lashed out repeatedly at the Catholic church, calling it hypocritical.
+His visit will include sightseeing in Jerusalem’s walled Old City, which houses major Christian, Jewish and Muslim shrines.

-After arriving in Israel on Sunday, Duterte met with hundreds of Filipinos living in the country who work mainly as caregivers and received a rousing reception, Israeli media said.
-Between 24,000-28,000 work as carers for the elderly.
+After arriving in Israel on Sunday, Duterte met with hundreds of Filipinos living in the country who work mainly as care-givers and received a rousing reception, Israeli media said.
+Between 24,000 and 28,000 work as carers for the elderly.

+Netanyahu, in his remarks, said his own father had been looked after by a Filipina care-giver and that after he died at age 102, his uncle had benefitted from the care of the same worker.

+“I, like many, many Israeli families, am deeply moved by this show of humanity,” Netanyahu said.

 Popular in World